v--/unicodeit-gtk/README.md

 * Run `poetry install`.
 * Run `pip install [--user] dist/*.whl`
 * Make sure `bin/unicodeit-gtk` and `bin/unicodeit-gtk-daemon` can be found in PATH.

+If you are packaging this for some other package manager, consider using PEP-517 tools as shown in [this PKGBUILD file](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=unicodeit-gtk).